Kohronburton/cryptoquote/README.md

-# Cryptoprice
+# Cryptoquote
-Bitcoin, Etherium and other cryptocurrency prices via the terminal using Kraken's API
+Bitcoin, Etherium and other cryptocurrency quotes via the terminal using Kraken's API

 ## Prerequisites
   - Python 3